 Q. What grade are you currently in?

-A. I am in the 12th grade.
+A. I am currently in 12th grade at Salisbury High School.

 Q. What is your favorite subject?
 Why?

 A. At the moment my favorite subject is English.
 Mostly because I've always loved reading, writing and expressing creativity through literature.

 Q. Have you received any special awards or recognition?